Methods of free probability: Preface

 The first half of the book contains basic material, all beautiful and useful things, leading to free probability.
 Part I is concerned with classical probability, or rather with selected topics from classical probability, which extend well to the free case.
 These include the standard classical limiting theorems (CLT, CCLT, PLT, CPLT), all done via the moment method and combinatorics, and then a discussion regarding Lie groups, and Weingarten calculus.
 Part II is an introduction to the random matrices, benefiting from the probability theory learned in Part I, and making a transition towards the free probability theory from Parts III-IV.
 The main results here are the classical limiting theorems of Wigner and Marchenko-Pastur, both done via the moment method and combinatorics, and with a look into the block-modified random matrices too.

 The second half of the book is concerned with free probability itself, and applications.
 Part III deals with the definition and main properties of free probability, central here being, besides the foundations, the free analogues of the classical limiting theorems (CLT, CCLT, PLT, CPLT), following Voiculescu.
-Our approach is based on standard calculus and basic operator algebra theory, a bit in the spirit of the original book by Voiculescu, Dykema and Nica \cite{vdn}, but by keeping things simpler, self-contained, and with the whole presentation meant to be as accessible to everyone as possible.
-We will explain in particular the Bercovici-Pata bijection, and the block-modified random matrix models for the corresponding main free laws.
+Our approach is based on standard calculus and basic operator algebra theory, a bit in the spirit of the original book by Voiculescu, Dykema and Nica \cite{vdn}, but by attempting to make things a bit simpler, with the whole presentation meant to be as accessible to everyone as possible.
+Also, we will explain here the Bercovici-Pata bijection, and the block-modified random matrix models for the corresponding main free laws.
 As for Part IV, this deals with applications to quantum groups, noncommutative geometry, operator algebras and subfactors.